mguttsait/mguttsait/README.md

 ## 🎓 Philosophy

-> *"Reliability is not just about keeping systems running—it's about building confidence, enabling innovation, and creating platforms that teams love to use."*
+> *"Reliability is not just about keeping systems running.. it's about building confidence, enabling innovation, and creating platforms that teams love to use."*

 I believe in:
 - 🔄 **Automation First**: If it can be automated, it should be